Botsford Parish

-Botsford is a civil parish in Westmorland County, New Brunswick, Canada.
+Botsford is a geographic parish in Westmorland County, New Brunswick, Canada.

+For governance purposes it divided almost entirely between the town of Cap-Acadie and the incorporated rural community of Strait Shores, small areas along its southwestern border belong to the Southeast rural district.
+All are members of the Southeast Regional Service Commission.

-For governance purposes it was divided between the villages of Cap-Pelé and Port Elgin; the incorporated rural community of Beaubassin East; and the local service districts of Bayfield, Cape Tormentine, and the parish of Botsford.
+Prior to the 2023 governance reform, the parish was divided between the villages of Cap-Pelé and Port Elgin, the rural community of Beaubassin East, and the local service districts of Bayfield, Cape Tormentine, and the parish of Botsford.

-All governance units are members of the Southeast Regional Service Commission.

 Origin of name

 The parish was named in honour of Amos Botsford, then Speaker of the House of Assembly and MLA for Westmorland County.

 History

-Botsford was erected in 1805 from unassigned territory east of Sackville and Westmorland Parishes.
+Botsford was erected in 1805 from all of the unassigned territory east of Sackville and Westmorland Parishes.

 In 1850 the western boundary moved west to match that of Westmorland Parish, adding part of Shediac Parish.

-In 1894 the western boundary was altered on its northern end, losing area to Shediac Parish; the change was made retroactive to the erection of the parish.
+The western boundary was at the mouth of the Kouchibouguac River.

-In 1904 the northern of the boundary with Shediac was clarified, possibly altered.
+In 1894 the western boundary was altered on its northern end, the boundary with Shediac Parish now running through Cap-Pelé.
+This was clarified in 1904.